ftraposo/ftraposo.github.io/publicgood.md

 ## Topics on Machine Learning

-- In this book, I explore some of the things I've done using Machine Learning:
+- In this book, I explore some of the things I've done using Machine Learning: <a href="https://ftraposo.github.io/causal_inference/" target="_blank">Link Here</a>.

 ## Causal Inference (Using R and and I will include Python code soon)

-- In this Quarto Book, there is access to the causal inference course I taught at the University of Oxford: <a href="https://ftraposo.github.io/causal_inference/" target="_blank">Link Here</a>.
+- In this Quarto Book, you can have access to the causal inference course I taught at the University of Oxford: <a href="https://ftraposo.github.io/causal_inference/" target="_blank">Link Here</a>.

-## Quantitative Methods for the Curious Mind

-- In this website, I explore a number of topics, focused in the forma